megodoonch/megodoonch/README.md

 - 😄 Pronouns: she/her (but they/them is fine too)
 - 💬 Ask me about linguistics!

-This block I'm teaching Python to AI students at Utrecht University
+This block I'm teaching Digital Tools and Methods to linguistics students at Utrecht University

-This is new text!